Queen’s Attentional Dynamics Laboratory

 (she/her)

-Dilara is completing her first year at Queen’s University and intends to major in Psychology.
-She is eager to gain hands-on experience in research and enhance her skills within the QuAD Lab.
+Dilara is a second-year Psychology Specialization major at Queen’s University.
+She is eager to gain hands-on research experience and further develop her skills in the QuAD lab.

-Fun fact: She has two Bengal cats named Leo and Sofia.
+Fun fact: She has two playful Bengal cats named Leo and Sofia!

 Research Assistant